CLOSE MENU

 Do you want to be part of a vanguard movement to create a community of quality and raise the field of HBPC?

-If so, we invite you to apply to join The National Home-Based Primary Care (HBPC) Learning Network, an 8-month-long experiential quality improvement intensive learning collaborative.
-In this round of the Learning Network, we will add up to 15 HBPC practices from across the country to join the 61 current Learning Network practices who have joined this community and many who have continued in the learning community beyond the 8-month intensive collaborative.
+If so, we invite you to apply to join The National Home-Based Primary Care (HBPC) Learning Network, an experiential quality improvement intensive learning collaborative.
+In this round of the Learning Network, we will add up to 15 HBPC practices from across the country to join the 81 Learning Network practices in this community.

 The Learning Network